JeffersonLab/coatjava/reconstruction/mc/src/main/java/org/jlab/service/mc/Readme_TruthMatch.md

 the reconstructed particle that the given hit belongs to. \
 All MC hits are stored in the "MC::True" bank.
 The variable **otid** shows the index of the original particle that generated the given hit.
-So the first part was quite simple we just need to pick the otid-th particle in? the "MC::Particle" bank.
+So the first part was quite simple we just need to pick the **otid**-th particle in the "MC::Particle" bank.
 Now for the 2nd step, which is to find the recon particle that the given hit belongs to, we will use another variable **hitn**, which shows the index of the given hit in the ADC/TDC bank of the corresponding detector.
 The path from the ADC bank